the-turing-way/the-turing-way/book/website/community-handbook/persona/persona-contributions.md

 #### Personas & Pathways:

-**1.** *Maintaining community interactions*: Neve has helped two contributors on two individual occasions by responding to a question on the Turing Way Gitter channel and a question on one of the issues in the Turing Way GitHub repository.
+**1.** *Maintaining community interactions*: Neve has helped two contributors on two individual occasions by responding to a question on the Turing Way Gitter channel and a question on one of the issues in _The Turing Way_ GitHub repository.

 **Acknowledgement:** He is acknowledged in the Contributors table with the 💬 (`question`) and 🤔 (`idea`) emoji.